Itsumono

-Japanese restaurant in Seattle, Washington, U.S.
+Defunct Japanese restaurant in Seattle, Washington, U.S.

-Itsumono is a Japanese restaurant in Seattle, in the U.S. state of Washington.
+Itsumono was a Japanese restaurant in Seattle, in the U.S. state of Washington.
+It opened in 2020 and closed permanently in 2026.

 Description

-Itsumono is a Japanese gastropub in the Japantown part of Seattle's Chinatown–International District.
-The menu has included Scotch egg, tonkatsu in tikka masala curry, and oysters.
+Itsumono was a Japanese gastropub in the Japantown part of Seattle's Chinatown–International District.
+The menu included Scotch egg, tonkatsu in tikka masala curry, and oysters.

 History

-The restaurant is owned by Mike Vu and Hisato Kawaminami.
-It occupies the space that previously housed Kaname Izakaya.
+The restaurant was owned by Mike Vu and Hisato Kawaminami.
+It occupied the space that previously housed Kaname Izakaya.
+The restaurant opened in 2020 and closed permanently in 2026.

 Reception

 In 2023, the business was included in The New York Times list of Seattle's 25 best restaurants.
 Itsumono was included in The Infatuation's 2025 list of the 25 best restaurants in the Chinatown–International District.